vchivu14/logs_analysis/README.md

 And the secod view errorlogs:

     CREATE VIEW errorlogs AS
-    SELECT to_char(time, "DD-MON-YYYY") as Date,
+    SELECT to_char(time, 'DD-MON-YYYY') as Date,
     COUNT(*) as errorcount
     FROM log
-    WHERE STATUS "404 NOT FOUND"
+    WHERE STATUS '404 NOT FOUND'
     GROUP BY Date;

 ## End of Project